Global Agenda Driving Advances In More Environmentally Aware, Sustainable Supply Chain

-While the increase in global commerce, in general, is regarded as a positive development, (you can now buy New Zealand grown apples in the USA, 365 days a year & they are delicious!), it has also brought challenges of its own; not least increasing moral, ethical & environmental questions, such as, ‘just because you can, does that mean you should?’
+While the increase in global commerce in general is regarded as a positive development, (you can now buy New Zealand grown apples in the USA, 365 days a year & they are delicious!), it has also brought challenges of its own; not least increasing moral, ethical & environmental questions, such as, ‘just because you can, does that mean you should?’

-Furthermore, with much wider networks of international trade, there are now more & more questions around the challenges of increasingly complicated supply chains; not least, the impact that both globalization & the fulfillment of global commerce presents to our environment.
+Furthermore, with much wider networks of international trade, there are now more & more questions around the challenges of increasingly complicated supply chains; not least, the impact that both globalization & the fulfilment of global commerce presents to our environment.

-With supply chains underpinning the very foundations of trade, the last two decades have understandably seen an increased impetus on supply chain gains such as speed & efficiency in order to maximize (often) squeezed margins.
+With supply chains underpinning the very foundations of trade, the last two decades have understandably seen an increased impetus on supply chain gains such as speed & efficiency in order maximize (often) squeezed margins.

 These types of operational efficiencies are clearly important to the global markets we serve & over the last three decades we’ve thrived in this space.

-However, today, not just from an industry perspective, but also at a societal level, there are more pressing priorities & sustainability & environmental awareness that need to be high on the agenda for every organization.
+However, today, not just from an industry perspective, but also at a societal level, there are more pressing priorities & sustainability & environmental awareness need to be high on the agenda for every organization.
 As an industry leader in such a high-profile space right now, especially in light of COP26, the time is right that we start talking about the topic of supply chain sustainability more actively.

-Most brands that offer direct-to-consumer (D2C) selling channels don’t have the ability to allow the consumer to aggregate orders over a multi-day period or change an order beyond maybe a 30-60 minute ‘remorse’ period.
+Most brands that offer direct-to-consumer (D2C) selling channels don’t have ability to allow the consumer to aggregate orders over a multi-day period or change an order beyond maybe a 30-60 minute ‘remorse’ period.
 Essentially, it’s a case that after you have hit the buy button & completed the transaction you no longer have the ability to change, cancel or even add to your order.

-This inflexibility inevitably leads to situations where purchases made over multiple days or even the same day end up being delivered by multiple couriers across multiple deliveries.
+This inflexibility inevitably leads to situations where purchases made a over multiple days or even the same day end up being delivered by multiple couriers across multiple deliveries.